playcanvas/developer.playcanvas.com/content/zh/user-manual/publishing/web/kongregate.md

 ---
 title: Kongregate
 template: usermanual-page.tmpl.html
 position: 6
 ---

-[Kongregate][1] 是世界上最大的网络游戏门户之一。 最初的时候它是一个flash游戏平台， 现在他们也已经接收HTML5游戏一段时间了。 Kongregate 会将它们广告收入的 50% 分享给游戏开发者，因此这是一个你想开始通过自己的游戏赚钱的好地方。

-## 怎样发布到Kongregate
+[Kongregate][1] is one of the biggest web game portals in the world.
+Originally a site for Flash games, they've been accepting HTML5 games for a while.
+Kongregate shares up to 50% of their advertising revenue with the game developer so they are a good place to start making money from your games.

+In November 2018 Kongregate launched [Kartridge][7], a community-driven PC gaming platform focused on indie games.

+## How to publish to Kongregate

 **1.** 下载您游戏的zip文件版本。按照 [自托管说明][2]进行操作。